Mirco193/Duality/2. Player Rules/2. Character Concept/1. Dualities/Cunning/Core Abilities.md

 alchemist can only maintain one dose of mutagen at a time - if the alchemist brews a second dose, any existing mutagen becomes inert.
 Another person drinking the mutagen will not have its effects and is likely to throw up.

 Effects:
 You grow claws, fangs, spines, horns, or a different natural weapon of your choice.
 Your unarmed strikes deal 1d8 bludgeoning, piercing, or slashing damage, as appropriate to the natural weapon you chose.
+You can also choose to add +1 damage to your existing unarmed attack damage instead (if you already have an unarmed damage die from a different feature).
 Also, choose one of the following:
 - Bear's Endurance.
 You gain 2d6 temporary hit points, which are lost when the mutagen ends.
 - Bull's Strength.
 You have advantage on Strength checks, and your carrying capacity doubles.
 - Cat's Grace.
 You have advantage on Dexterity checks.
 You also don't take damage from falling 20 feet or less, as long as you are not incapacitated.

 #### Rank 3c (Master) Mutagens
 Increase the damage die of your unarmed attack from d8 to a d10.
+That means, you can also choose to add +2 damage to your existing unarmed attack damage instead (if you already have an unarmed damage die from a different feature).
 Also you don't have to choose the effect of your mutagen anymore but instead gain all 3 effects.

 # 4. Cunning Action/Deft Maneuvers